Daniel-KM/Omeka-S-module-GuestApi/README.md

-Guest User Api (module for Omeka S)
+Guest Api (module for Omeka S)
 ===================================

-[Guest User Api] is a module for [Omeka S] that allows to manage the actions of the module [Guest User] by an api, in particular to register and to update profile.
+[Guest Api] is a module for [Omeka S] that allows to manage the actions of the module [Guest] by an api, in particular to register and to update profile.

 Installation
 ------------

-Uncompress files in the module directory and rename module folder `GuestUserApi`.
+Uncompress files in the module directory and rename module folder `GuestApi`.

 Warning